Name and Objectives –

 These applicants who have completed their residency more than five years previously and who have been in practice in another state, require sponsorship by an active member or senior member of the New England Society.
 Supporting letters will be required from the secretary of their previous regional or state Plastic Surgery Society and a letter from a second member of the New England Society practicing in the same vicinity as the applicant.

 Each applicant’s credentials shall be presented by the Membership Chair to the Executive Council, which, in its discretion, determines if the individual satisfies the Society’s requirements for admission to membership.
-If so, his/her name shall be submitted to a vote of the active membership of the Society.
+After approval by the Executive Council, the list of proposed new members shall be distributed to the membership thirty (30) days prior to the annual meeting in order to allow time for comments.
+Assuming no changes after consideration by the full membership, the list of proposed new members shall be submitted to a vote of the active membership at the annual business meeting of the Society.

 Election to membership shall be by ballot, and the affirmation vote of not less than three-quarters of the active members present and voting shall be required for election.